charly/jail/README.md

 # Jail

-Copying, pasting, 'curling', running after all those jquery-plugin files, trying to keep track, loosing them, pulling your hair off.
-This must stop !
+Found a nice Jquery plugin you'd like to try out ?
+Now starts the RSIs :
-Put all your jquery plugins (or any other assets) in rails once and for all.
+Download, unpack, find the source files, open your app folder, drag in the javascript folder, drag in the stylesheet folder, drag in the images folder...
+Oh but wait, there's a better version of (modal/fancybox/slider/datepicker...).
+Download, unpack, find the source... _This must stop !_

-And if you want to free them, just open the gate.
+Meet Jail : it puts all your jquery plugins (or any other assets) in Rails, with just one click!

 ## Install